IIIF/cookbook-recipes/recipe/0195-geolocate-manifest-to-polygon/index.md

 ---

 ### Use Case
 There is a photo taken from an event being encoded as a IIIF Presentation API 3.0 Manifest.
-The Manifest needs to be geolocated to the bounding area of Göttingen, Germany where the event ook place.
+The Manifest needs to be geolocated to the bounding area of Göttingen, Germany where the event took place.
 Unfortunately, the exact Point coordinates are not known.

 ### Implementation Notes
 * This Manifest extends the Manifest used in the [rights](https://github.com/IIIF/cookbook-recipes/issues/8) recipe.
 If you have any questions about the Manifest, visit that recipe to learn more.